The Working Time Regulations 1998 (WTR) will be the fallback position for the duration of coronavirus.

 Does this statement represent a permanent change to the 2016 TCS?

 No, both the BMA and NHS Employers are clear that the provisions within this statement are purely a temporary measure in response to the COVID-19 pandemic.
-Once the pressures of the pandemic subside this statement will be withdrawn and all junior doctor rotas will have to comply to all the hours and rest requirements of the 2016 TCS (terms and conditions).
+As the pressures of the pandemic have reduced we have given notice to NHS Employers of our intent to withdraw from the statement on 5 August 2020.

 What steps does my employer have to take to relax the 2016 TCS?